stemoutreach/CodeCreateLab/README.md

 # CodeCreateLab
-Want to explore coding, circuits, and robotics?
+Want to explore coding, circuits, and robotics using Raspberry Pi?
 This is where it begins.